Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-\newparagraph{Transport dependency} A primary reason for the widely scattered literature on this topic is that the notion of \enquote{dependency}, and what exactly is meant and intended by it, eludes the reduction to a real number that suits all needs.
-One important demarcation line in this regard has already been stressed: do we aim to measure dependency in a purely stochastic sense (like with the mutual information), or do we also seek to impose structural conditions, like linearity (Pearson correlation), monotonicity (rank correlations), or metric compatibility (distance correlation)?
+\paragraph{Transport dependency.} A primary reason for the widely scattered literature on this topic is that the notion of \enquote{dependency} eludes the reduction to a single real number and heavily depends on the context.
+One important demarcation line in this regard has already been stressed: do we aim to measure dependency in a purely stochastic sense (like the mutual information), or do we also seek to impose structural conditions, like linearity (Pearson correlation), monotonicity (rank correlations), or metric compatibility (distance correlation)?
 Indeed, the theme of \emph{shape restrictions} is central for recent efforts to find meaningful quantifiers of dependency (\cite{cao2020}; see also \cite{guntuboyina2018} for related work on shape-restricted regression).